CERTIFICAZIONE MSC™ – Marine Stewardship Council™

 The Marine Stewardship Council™ (MSC™) is an international non-profit organization, founded in 1997 to address the problem of unsustainable fishing and to conserve fish and seafood stocks for the future.

 The MSC certification is the main global seafood certification scheme for sustainable fishing at international level.
 It is a voluntary certification open to all companies involved in fishing.
-It is based on a sustainable fishing standard and a traceability mechanism for fish products.
+It is based on a sustainable fishing Standard and a traceability mechanism for fish products.
 The system contributes in a responsible way to better management and conservation of fish stocks worldwide.

-The Marine Stewardship Council has developed two different standards, the first for fishing companies and the second for companies that process and/or market MSC-certified seafood products and must therefore ensure product traceability along the chain of custody.
+The Marine Stewardship Council has developed two different Standards, the first for fishing companies and the second for companies that process and/or market MSC-certified seafood products and must therefore ensure product traceability along the chain of custody.

 • The MSC Sustainable Fisheries Standard certifies fish stocks and is based on three main principles (and 31 criteria) concerning the preservation of fish stocks, the impact of fishing operations and compliance with regulations.
 The certified organisation must demonstrate that it implements good management practices ranging from monitoring activities to assessing impacts.
 The fisheries certification process is a public process, managed by highly qualified and experienced auditors.
 For further information, please visit www.msc.org.

-• The MSC Chain of Custody standard guarantees the traceability of MSC-certified seafood products (fish, shellfish, molluscs, etc.) throughout the product processing, processing and distribution chain.
-All companies in the chain that intend to handle or sell MSC-certified fished products must hold a Chain of Custody certificate.
-The MSC and ASC (for sustainable aquaculture) certification schemes share the same chain-of-custody standard.
-This allows companies to manage a double certification in a convenient and practical way by following the rules of a single standard.
+• The MSC Chain of Custody Standard guarantees the traceability of MSC-certified seafood products (fish, shellfish, molluscs, etc.) throughout the product processing, processing and distribution chain All companies in the chain that intend to handle or sell MSC-certified fished products must hold a Chain of Custody certificate.
+The MSC and ASC (for sustainable aquaculture) certification schemes share the same chain-of-custody Standard.
+This allows companies to manage a double certification in a convenient and practical way by following the rules of a single Standard.

 Thanks to the Chain of Custody, the end product can be labelled and consumers can choose fish products (fish, shellfish, molluscs…) caught in a sustainable and responsible manner.